 The bill amends the existing law regarding civil immunity for operators and users of sport shooting ranges in Michigan.
 It clarifies that individuals who own, operate, or use a sport shooting range that adheres to generally accepted operational practices are not liable for civil or criminal actions related to noise or noise pollution, provided the range complies with applicable noise control laws at the time of its construction or initial operation.
-Notably, this immunity extends to ranges that undergo updates or modifications, such as ecological or safety upgrades, as long as these changes also comply with generally accepted practices.
+Notably, this immunity extends to ranges that undergo updates or modifications, such as ecological or safety upgrades, as long as these changes also comply with accepted operational practices.

 Statutes affected: House Introduced Bill: 691.1542